How to Retrieve Your Wallet From a Pickpocket on a Barcelona Metro

 Yelling obscenities at the top your lungs may help.
 No guarantees, but it worked for me.

 The scene: Espanya stop, L3 line, direction Trinitat Nova, this past Friday, around 11 pm.
-The platform was packed, sweaty bodies lined-up shoulder-to-shoulder.
+The platform was packed, sweaty bodies lined up shoulder-to-shoulder.
 I was at the front, near the edge of the tracks with my small –and heavy– bag on wheels in tow.
-I was also tired and annoyed and still had at least two hours of work to do.
+I just walked down from the Olympic Stadium on Montjuïc, was tired and annoyed and still had at least two hours of work to do.

 I noticed one guy, facing me to my right, eying me as the train approached.
 Suspicion immediately set in.
 He exchanged a few words with another, who then forced his way through the throngs and shuffled around me, positioning himself to my left.
 Seconds before the train came to a complete stop, honcho to the right grabbed the handle on my bag; I was holding its fold-out pull handle.
 His hold wasn’t aggressive, but it was firm.
 I asked him to let go, a request which went ignored.
 Meanwhile, the momentum from the sea of people behind us gradually pushed us through the doors.